FamilySearch/gedcomx/specifications/fact-types-specification.md

 URI | description
 ----|------------
-`http://gedcomx.org/Annulment`| The fact of an annulment of a marriage. | couple `http://gedcomx.org/CommonLawMarriage`| The fact of a marriage by common law. | couple `http://gedcomx.org/CivilUnion`| The fact of a civil union of a couple. | couple `http://gedcomx.org/DomesticPartnership`| The fact of a domestic partnership of a couple. | couple `http://gedcomx.org/Divorce`| The fact of a divorce of a couple. | couple `http://gedcomx.org/DivorceFiling`| The fact of a filing for divorce. | couple `http://gedcomx.org/Engagement`| The fact of an engagement to be married. | couple `http://gedcomx.org/Marriage`| The fact of a marriage. | couple `http://gedcomx.org/MarriageBanns`| The fact of a marriage banns. | couple `http://gedcomx.org/MarriageContract`| The fact of a marriage contract. | couple `http://gedcomx.org/MarriageLicense`| The fact of a marriage license. | couple `http://gedcomx.org/MarriageNotice`| The fact of a marriage notice. | couple `http://gedcomx.org/NumberOfChildren`| A fact of the number of children of a person or relationship. | couple `http://gedcomx.org/Separation`| A fact of a couple's separation. | couple
+`http://gedcomx.org/Annulment`| The fact of an annulment of a marriage.
+`http://gedcomx.org/CommonLawMarriage`| The fact of a marriage by common law.
+`http://gedcomx.org/CivilUnion`| The fact of a civil union of a couple.
+`http://gedcomx.org/DomesticPartnership`| The fact of a domestic partnership of a couple.
+`http://gedcomx.org/Divorce`| The fact of a divorce of a couple.
+`http://gedcomx.org/DivorceFiling`| The fact of a filing for divorce.
+`http://gedcomx.org/Engagement`| The fact of an engagement to be married.
+`http://gedcomx.org/Marriage`| The fact of a marriage.
+`http://gedcomx.org/MarriageBanns`| The fact of a marriage banns.
+`http://gedcomx.org/MarriageContract`| The fact of a marriage contract.
+`http://gedcomx.org/MarriageLicense`| The fact of a marriage license.
+`http://gedcomx.org/MarriageNotice`| The fact of a marriage notice.
+`http://gedcomx.org/NumberOfChildren`| A fact of the number of children of a person or relationship.
+`http://gedcomx.org/Separation`| A fact of a couple's separation.

 ## 2.3 Parent-Child Relationship Fact Types